Lednerb/bilberry-hugo-theme/v4/README.md

 In case you want to use Self-hosting Commento, follow these [instructions](https://docs.commento.io/installation/self-hosting/).

-Then uncomment the `commentoJsURL` parameter in the `config.toml` file:
+Then uncomment the `commentoJsURL` parameter in the `hugo.toml` file:

 ```toml
 #[...]